-- listen carefully - avoid asking leading questions - reassure the individual that the allegation/complaint will be taken seriously and that they will be supported and kept safe - ensure that the individual is not made to feel ashamed for making the report or given the impression that they are creating a problem by making the report - not guarantee absolute confidentiality (as this may ultimately not be in the best interests of the pupil) and explain that the information needs to be passed to the appropriate person who will ensure that the correct action is taken.
+- listen carefully - avoid asking leading questions - reassure the individual that the allegation/complaint will be taken seriously and that they will be supported and kept safe. - Ensure that the individual is not made to feel ashamed for making the report or given the impression that they are creating a problem by making the report. - not guarantee absolute confidentiality (as this may ultimately not be in the best interests of the child) and explain that the information needs to be passed to the appropriate person who will ensure that the correct action is taken. - be aware that the individual may not feel ready or know how to tell someone that they are being abused, exploited or neglected, and/or may not recognise their